Beningbrough (horse)

 Beningbrough (1791–1815) was a British Thoroughbred racehorse and sire best known for winning the classic St Leger Stakes in 1794.
-In a racing career which lasted from May 1794 until August 1797 he won eightof his twelve races.
+In a racing career which lasted from May 1794 until August 1797 he won eight of his twelve races.
 After being beaten on his first appearance, he won his remaining four races as a three-year-old, including the St Leger and the Gold Cup at Doncaster Racecourse in September.
 He was lightly campaigned thereafter but three times in 1795 and once in 1796.
 He was then retired to stud where he became a highly successful breeding stallion being the sire and grandsire of many important winners.

 Background

 Beningbrough was a bay horse "of great size" bred, owned and trained by John Hutchinson of Shipton, North Yorkshire, and named after a nearby village.

 He was sired by King Fergus, a successful racehorse who was based at Hutchinson's stud for much of his breeding career.
 Apart from Beningbrough he was best known as the sire of Hambletonian, who won the St Leger and became an influential breeding stallion whose direct descendants included Voltigeur, St Simon, Count Fleet and many other major winners.
 Beningbrough was the seventh of twelve foals produced by Mr Fenwick's mare by Herod.